How Long Does Kratom Stay in Your System?

 1. Frequency of use

-Daily users have higher baseline levels.
-Alkaloids accumulate faster than they clear.
-One-time users clear kratom in a fraction of the time.
+Daily users carry higher baseline levels.
+Makes sense.
+The alkaloids pile up faster than the body clears them.
+One-time user?
+You’ll clear it in a fraction of the time.

 2. Dose size

 A 2 g dose clears faster than a 6 g dose.
-Not just linearly, enzyme saturation at higher doses can slow metabolism.
+Obvious enough.
+But it’s not just linear.
+At higher doses your enzymes saturate, and that slows the whole thing down.

 3. Metabolism rate